lemonboston/android-data-access-arch/README.md

 ##### Is this the best approach? #####
 No, I think the [Design for Offline](https://plus.google.com/+AndroidDevelopers/posts/3C4GPowmWLb) approach presented by Googlers is a more advanced solution.
-But it's probably second best and might be considered depending on the requirements.
+But this is probably second best and might be considered depending on the requirements.
  The [github page](https://github.com/yigit/android-priority-jobqueue) of the Job Queue library used in that app also has some good comments on the whole problem domain. ( _Service with a ThreadPool_ corresponds to this architecture.)